ianmilligan1/HIST640/content/en/docs/Module2/_index.md

 ## Homework for the Week

-{{< youtube a7fRZvB-2C4 >}}
-_Watch this video for a sense of how you can set up a basic Wordpress site.
-I regret the use of my big face as the image._

 The main task this week is to set up a class website for HIST 640.
 This can be part of your digital portfolio.
 You can do so on a variety of sites, including Wordpress or Wix, to whatever level of technical complexity you would like.

-To help you with this, I provided a video (above) walking you through the basic approach to setting up a Wordpress site.
+To help you with this, I will provide a video walking you through the basic approach to setting up a site.

 Before the class, you should have a site set up with the following components: